February 6

 The Seattle General Strike shut down a city of 65,000 workers — and kept it running.
 Strikers organized their own milk deliveries for babies.
 They staffed emergency hospitals.
 They printed daily bulletins.
 The mayor called in federal troops, but there was nothing to suppress.
 No violence.
 No looting.
 Just workers proving they could run a city better than the city could.
 It lasted five days.
 Then they went back.
 They'd made their point.

-The Washington Naval Treaty capped battleship tonnage because the alternative was bankruptcy.
+The Washington Naval Treaty, signed on February 6, 1922, capped battleship tonnage among five nations because the alt…

 The 20th Amendment killed the "lame duck" session — that four-month gap between November elections and March inaugura…